 Establishing the Right Menu Pricing for your Restaurant

-Once you have compiled that information, you can then set your prices.
+Once you have compiled that information, you can then begin to set your prices.
 This is only your starting point, as this amount will account for approximately one third of the price you will charge the customer for the menu item.

 Pricing is something that will strongly affect the success of your establishment.
 Regardless of how many customers you have, if your prices are too low you may fail because you cannot cover your expenses, if they are too high you will alienate customers.
-This is why it is crucial that you spend time going over the pricing of each and every menu item to ensure that it's pricing will accurately reflect everything that goes into making it.
+This is why it is crucial that you spend time going over the pricing of each and every menu item to ensure that it's pricing will accurately reflect everything that goes into making each dish.